rooseveltframework/roosevelt/README.md

 - `js`: *[Object]* How you want Roosevelt to configure your JS compiled:

-  - `sourceDir`: Subdirectory within `staticsRoot` where your JS files are located.
+  - `sourcePath`: Subdirectory within `staticsRoot` where your JS files are located.
 By default this folder will not be made public, but is instead meant to store unminified JS source files which will be minified and written to a build directory when the app is started.

   - `compiler`: Which Roosevelt JS minifier middleware (if any) to use.